Launch QA

 Launch day is monitoring, not resting.
 Watch crash dashboards, store reviews, support inbox, and server metrics in fifteen-minute intervals for the first few hours if traffic warrants it.
 Have a rollback plan: previous build ready, feature flags identified, comms template for known issues.

-Respond to early reviews professionally — especially on Android where review volume spikes fast.
-If a blocker emerges, pause phased rollout on Play or pull the App Store version if policy allows and fixes require a new binary.
+Respond to early reviews professionally — review volume spikes fast on Android.
+If a blocker emerges, pause the staged rollout on Play while you fix and ship a new binary.

 Schedule a post-launch retrospective within one week: what the checklist caught, what escaped, and which matrix rows need expansion for the next release.
 Continuous improvement beats a bigger pre-launch panic every quarter.